… and that’s both in acute and chronic conditions. (Of course, it’s also often been used for anaesthesia, before

 You certainly can!

-And the general rule for acupuncturists is to clear the excess and then treat the deficiency.
+And the general rule in Chinese medicine theory for acupuncturists is to clear the excess and then treat the deficiency.
 For instance, in cases of pain caused by Qi stagnation, there is very often an excess (being the distending, bursting pain, sometimes burning too) and the underlying exhaustion which adverse circumstances have caused.

 It’s a common situation which everyone experiences from time to time.
 I received so many questions about it that eventually I wrote a book about it – see also below.